Illumina/NirvanaDocumentation/versioned_docs/version-3.14/file-formats/custom-annotations.md

 Let's go over what's new in this example:
 * **Column 4** now has the `REF` field.
 Exception for the case listed below, this is only used by small variants or translocation breakends.
 * **Column 5** now has the `END` field.
 This is only used by genomic regions.
 * There are two custom annotations on chr21 and the start and end coordinates look the same, so what's different?
 Interval #2 has **a symbolic allele in the ALT column**.
 When this is used in custom annotation, the start position is treated as the padding base (using VCF conventions).
-When Nirvana matches a variant to interval #2, it will ignore the padding base and consider the start position to be at position 10510819.
+When Illumina Annotator matches a variant to interval #2, it will ignore the padding base and consider the start position to be at position 10510819.

 #### Annotate with Nirvana